How to become a certified LGBT-owned business

 Take advantage of exclusive NGLCC education, networking opportunities, and other business development tools

 Certified LGBTBEs also get access to exclusive programs designed to build your network, find mentors, and get the best business advice.
-These programs include:
+These programs for certified businesses include:

 Boost revenue and increase your chances of long-term success